Published:

-The average cost of buying a house in Oregon has increased steadily over the last couple of years, largely due to rising home values.
-Mortgage rates are also climbing throughout 2022.
+The average cost of buying a house in Oregon dipped slightly over the past 12 months, though they’ve increased steadily over the last 5 years.
+Mortgage rates are also quite high right now, though they are expected to dip throughout 2026.

 The average cost of buying a house in Oregon has increased steadily over the last few years, largely due to rising home values.